davidrsim/MySQL-PHP-Backup-Class/README.md

 	- Backup data on Amazon S3 (Optional)
 	- Allows custom dump options
 	- Restore the whole database on the fly (Runs Once)
+	- Reads the backup file from Amazon S3 Storage if the local copy isn't available (in restore)

 # Currently Working On: